Essential Digital Language to Know

 Passwords refer to characters, symbols, or numbers that are combined to create protection against others accessing your information.
 Creating strong passwords are important because they are your first line of defence in Internet safety.

-ICON – Resources: Don't know how to create a strong password that you can remember?
-Here are some great tips and tricks!
-Downloadable handout – pg.
-27-28 of the Tech Talk Student Manual
+ICON – Resources: Want to know why J@Jwuth2! might be part of a strong password?
+Find out how to create a strong password that you can remember with these great tips and tricks!
+Downloadable "Safe Passwords" handout – last bit of pg.
+27 and pg.
+28 of the Tech Talk Student Manual